domalab/ha-nemy/README.md

 ### Prerequisites

 - A RapidAPI account with API key (available at [RapidAPI - Nemy](https://rapidapi.com/nemy-nemy-default/api/nemy))
+- nemy on RapidAPI is a freemium service.
+There is a limited free tier available and a selection of recurring monthly subscription plans.
 - Your NEM region code (NSW1, QLD1, SA1, TAS1, VIC1, or NEM)

 ### Setup Steps